Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 Coming up next, software.

 ## System setup
-Like any other Raspberry Pi projects, the first thing we need to do is writing the operating system image onto the SD card.
-So head over to [raspberrypi.org][raspbian] and get the latest Raspbian OS.
+Like any other Raspberry Pi projects, the first thing we need to do is writing the operating system image onto the SD card, so head over to [raspberrypi.org][raspbian] and get the latest Raspbian OS.
 The _lite_ version is all we need, in fact a smaller system means more computational resources available to run the software synthesizer smoothly.
 Follow the latest [installation guide][raspbian-installation] for your OS on the Raspberry Pi website to learn how to prepare the micro SD card with Rapsbian.

-If you want to access your Zero over the network, once the card is ready find its `boot` partition, add an empty text file and name it `ssh`, with no extension.
-That will enabled the _SSH daemon_ and allow you to log into the Pi operating system using the `ssh` client or `PuTTY`.
+If you want to access your Zero over the network, create an empty text file called `ssh`, no extension, in the card's `boot` partition.
+That will enable the _SSH daemon_ and allow you to log into the Pi operating system using the `ssh` client or `PuTTY`.
 In order for the Zero to connect to the local wi-fi, you'll need to provide name and password for the network.
 In the same `boot` partition, create a `wpa_supplicant.conf` text file.
 Its content should look like this:
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev